 Snorkeling enthusiasts will enjoy this beautiful and uncrowded St. Kitts beach on the southern coast of the island.
 Relish in the peaceful atmosphere that Turtle Beach provides due to its secluded location at the end of a dirt road.

 The pristine, protected waters are teeming with a variety of tropical fish in a garden of impressive corals.
 The rich reef acts as a guard to the adjacent rough surf of the Atlantic, creating an enjoyable area for swimming and snorkeling.
-Lounge with a good book in between dips in the cooling water and sunbathing in this seaside haven that comes with incredible views of towering Mount Nevis.
+Lounge with a good book in between dips in the cooling water and sunbathing in this seaside haven that comes with incredible views of towering Mount Nevis, one of the most beautiful mountains in the world.

 Observe resident pelicans as they go about their daily routine undisturbed, and keep an eye out for turtles hanging out on the sand.
 If you’re in search of a thrill, a nearby beach bar offers parasailing and jet ski rentals.
 Or just unwind with a drink in hand and order their fresh seafood dishes.
 Turtle Beach is easily one of the best St. Kitts beaches you can visit.